ansible/workshops/exercises/rhdp_auto_satellite/4-ripu/2.2-snapshots/README.md

 In this exercise, we learned about the pros and cons of a number of different methods of achieving an automated snapshot/rollback capability.
 We also considered the risks that can happen because of rolling back app data that isn't isolated from OS changes.
 With this knowledge, you are ready to make more informed decisions when designing your snapshot/rollback automation approach.

-In the next exercise, we'll go back to look at how the RHEL in-place upgrades are progressing on our pet application servers.
+In the next exercise, we'll go back to look at how the RHEL in-place upgrades are progressing on our three tier application servers.

 ---